nbannayi/AoC2023/README.md

 A (fairly tongue-in-cheek) blog can be found here on how it played out: https://medium.com/@nbannayi/my-advent-of-code-b-lunder-log-b42ffc1616bd

-Current schedule (with stars completed):
+Final schedule (with stars completed):

 **Week 1**
 * Day 01: BASIC (⭐️⭐️)